cx-language/cx/docs/book/introduction.md

 ## Improved syntax

-Delta's syntax is clean, consistent, and similar to the C family of languages.
+C*'s syntax is clean, consistent, and similar to the C family of languages.

 No C-style cast syntax, only C++-style casts and built-in type constructors.